 Research Method

-Our analysis in this research is based on 21 interviews that we conducted as part of study of religious diversity in the context of Turkey.
-The interviews aimed to show the perspectives of religious minorities across the religious diversity field.
-The interviews were conducted with the employees of a wide range of organizations that are actors in the diversity field through their attitude with regard to religious minorities.
+Our analysis in this research is based on 34 interviews that we conducted as part of study of religious diversity in the context of Turkey and Pakistan.
+The interviews aimed to show the perspectives of Muslim minorities.
+In Turkey, the interviews were conducted with the employees of a wide range of organizations that are actors in the diversity field through their attitude with regard to religious minorities.
 It was difficult to find religious minorities in Turkey.
 Therefore, we used a snowball sampling technique.
-We firstly communicated with “Alevi” (a Turkish Shia sect with more secular leanings) Associations and Protestant Church Association as actively working on discrimination regarding religious minorities in Turkey.
-However, we reached four Christians who accepted to make interview with us.
-Rest of the sample belong to “Alevi” minorities.
-Even if “Alevi” claim that Islam and Alevism are linked to each other in some thought, majority of the societies in Turkey recognizes them as a religious minority as it is stated in discrimination studies regarding “Alevi”.As a result, data were generated on employees who work in both private and public organizations.
-Because of the sensitivity of the issue, all participants did not accept to give the name of organizations, their occupations and names in this research.
+We firstly communicated with “Alevi” (a Turkish Shia sect with more secular leanings) Associations as actively working on discrimination regarding religious minorities in Turkey.
+The Turkish sample belong to “Alevi” minorities.
+Even if “Alevi” claim that Islam and Alevism are linked to each other in some thought, many people in Turkey recognizes them as a religious minority as it is stated in discrimination studies regarding “Alevi” because their religious practices and some thoughts are much different from Sunni Islam.
+Thus, this point has been recognized as a critical issue by Sunni Muslims and they approach to “Alevi” individuals as a religious minority.
+Also, based on the International Social Survey Programme Report (2015), the religion of the population comprises Sunni Muslims (91.3%), other Muslims (6.2 %), Christians (0.2 %) and no religion (2.3%).
+Alevi individuals are considered in the section of other Muslims.